ma-muktadeer/slick-grid/README.md

 You like to use **Angular-Slickgrid**?
 Be sure to upvote ⭐ and perhaps support me with caffeine [☕](https://ko-fi.com/ghiscoding) or GitHub sponsoring and feel free to contribute.

 <a href='https://ko-fi.com/ghiscoding' target='_blank'><img height='36' style='border:0px;height:36px;' src='https://storage.ko-fi.com/cdn/kofi3.png?v=6' border='0' alt='Buy Me a Coffee at ko-fi.com' /></a>

-### Contributions
-If you wish to contribute, please make sure to follow the steps shown in the [CONTRIBUTING](https://github.com/ghiscoding/Angular-Slickgrid/blob/master/CONTRIBUTING.md) guide.

 ## Latest News & Releases
 Make sure to check out the [Releases](https://github.com/ghiscoding/Angular-Slickgrid/releases) section for all latest News & Releases.